interstate-labs/urc/docs/overview.md

         /// ETH collateral in GWEI
         uint56 collateral;

-        /// The block number when registration occured uint32 registeredAt;
+        /// The block number when registration occurred uint32 registeredAt;

-        /// The block number when deregistration occured uint32 unregisteredAt;
+        /// The block number when deregistration occurred uint32 unregisteredAt;

         /// The number of blocks that must elapse between deregistering and claiming